Job Descriptions of President and Other Academic Officers

 The Vice President for Student Affairs is Mr. Marc Burnett.

-Vice President for Planning and Finance
+Vice President for Planning & Finance

-The Vice President for Planning and Finance is the chief business and fiscal officer of the University responsible to the President for the administration of all University fiscal matters.
+The Vice President for Planning & Finance is the chief business and fiscal officer of the University responsible to the President for the administration of all University fiscal matters.
 These responsibilities include supervision of budgeting, accounting (including receipting and disbursement of University funds); human resources; fiscal management of all auxiliary enterprises; supervision of facilities, telecommunications, business services (including purchasing and property control), printing, and campus security; serves as liaison between contracted vendors and the University; serves as treasurer of University foundation; and provides support for and/or serves on University councils and committees as appointed by the President.

-Associate Vice President for Planning and Finance
+Associate Vice President for Business & Fiscal Affairs

 Vice President for University Advancement